Course dates: 6 - 10 November 2023

 Well-designed research on the causes, and consequences of violence, as well as violence prevention interventions are essential to inform policies and services to prevent and respond to GBV.
 Conducting action-oriented research on GBV that is robust and carried out in ethical and safe ways requires specific methodological approaches.

 This course aims to strengthen participants’ knowledge and skills to conduct or commission technically rigorous, ethical and policy- and service-relevant research on various forms of violence against women.

 Launched in 2006, the Gender, Violence and Health Centre (GVHC) at the School is a multi-disciplinary research group that works in partnership with local and international organisations around the world to carry out research on gender-based violence and health.
 The Centre aims to improve the health and well-being of populations, particularly women and girls, through action-oriented research on the extent, cause and consequences of gender-based violence.

 We are experts in the evaluation of complex social interventions to prevent violence, using rigorous, cutting-edge evaluation methods, including randomised controlled trials.
 We are committed to using our research and our strong global partnerships to inform policies and interventions that promote reductions in gender-based violence.

-The course is intended for individuals who will conduct or commission research on gender-based violence.
-It will be of particular interest to those who want to add a ‘violence component’ to study that is quantitative or qualitative study or an intervention evaluation.
+The course is intended for individuals who have an interest in research on GBV.
+It will be of particular interest to those who want to strengthen their methodological skills and understanding of GBV research.
 It is relevant for individuals working on health-related topics such as, sexual and reproductive health, maternal health, HIV, mental health and substance use.